 Since graduating over 20 years ago I have worked as a music teacher and a head of music in secondary schools, teaching up to A level in music.
 I have taught adults at Morley College in London, and later in primary schools.
 I have taught privately, and also since 2005 with the East Sussex Music Service.

 I play professionally and work to keep up my own playing.
-In 2008 I co-founded The Moors, a band that has become popular in Hastings and further afield.
+In 2008 I co-founded The Moors, a band that has become popular in Hastings and further afield, and more recently the jazz/rock-influenced Afrit Nebula, who released their second album in 2022.